Our Criminal Defense Attorneys Can Protect Your Rights

 We Have the Skill to Win

-The lawyers at Krasner and Long have defended these clients at jury trials, trials before judges, negotiated favorable pleas, and had charges dismissed.
+Lloyd Long has defended these clients at jury trials, trials before judges, negotiated favorable pleas, and had charges dismissed.
 Recently, we were able to secure a significantly reduced sentence for a client charged with over $1 million in Medicare fraud who faced over a decade in prison but received a sentence that will be less than 5 years.
 For a client who was accused of significant corporate fraud, we successfully argued for a reduction in the sentencing guidelines and convinced the judge to give a very favorable sentence.

 We have found technical flaws in the government’s evidence in fraud cases and successfully argued for that evidence’s suppression.
 We have challenged the sufficiency of their evidence, and in an insurance fraud case involving an alleged phony auto accident, had charges dismissed by the Judge.
 In another insurance fraud case in Montgomery County, we were able to convince the DA to allow our client to participate in the ARD program (link here), avoiding any conviction and the stigma that goes along with it.